aws-amplify/docs/docs/lib/auth/fragments/ios/signin_next_steps/10_signin.md

 }
 ```

-The next step property is an enum of type `AuthSignInStep`, based on the value you can perform the following steps:
+The `nextStep` property is of enum type `AuthSignInStep`.
+Depending on its value, your code should take one of the following actions: